Teenagers are offering sexual favours in exchange for alcohol and drugs, MSPs have heard.

 Robert Naylor, director of education and leisure services at Renfrewshire Council, said: “We certainly have instances where our homelink workers are working with young women who have self-esteem issues and may be involved at weekends in offering sexual favours in return for drugs or alcohol.

-“You have a cycle where you really need to work with young people on their self-esteem, their sense of self-worth, as well as steering them away from alcohol and drugs.
+“Therein, you have a cycle where you really need to work with young people on their self-esteem, their sense of self-worth, as well as steering them away from alcohol and drugs.